What They Do: Logging workers harvest forests to provide the raw material for many consumer goods and industrial products.

 How to Become One: Most logging workers have a high school diploma.
 They get on-the-job training to become familiar with forest environments and to learn how to operate logging machinery.

-Job Outlook: Overall employment of logging workers is projected to decline 14 percent over the next ten years.
-However, there will be a need to replace workers who retire or leave the occupation permanently.
+Job Outlook: Overall employment of logging workers is projected to decline 4 percent over the next ten years.

 Related Careers: Compare the job duties, education, job growth, and pay of logging workers with similar occupations.